Directors’ Duties: The UK Perspective

 O. The board should establish procedures to manage risk, oversee the internal control framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.

-The audit committee plays a key role in how the company complies with these obligations.
+The audit committee is key in how the company complies with these obligations.
 The Corporate Governance Code sets out the requirements for the audit committee, which is responsible for, among other items:

 - reviewing the company’s internal financial controls and internal control and risk management systems, unless expressly addressed by a separate board risk committee composed of independent non-executive directors, or by the board itself;